AWegnerGitHub/awegnergithub.github.io-content/2017_05_03_review_of_deep_learning_prereq_regression.md

 My [last review][1] covered [Lazy Programmer's][2] [Numpy prerequisites course][3] on Udemy.
 In my goal to learn more about NLP, I'm continuing through the courses this instructor has designed.
 To this end, that requires two additional prerequisites: [Linear
 Regression][4] and [Logistic Regression][5].
-This review covers those two seperate courses.
+This review covers those two separate courses.

 ## Thoughts on the lessons

 These two courses are each short three hour courses giving a crash course in how to perform linear regression analysis and logistic regression analysis.
-The courses cover both the theorectical math needed and the more practical Python code needed.
+The courses cover both the theoretical math needed and the more practical Python code needed.
 The instructor states, several times, that simply copying the code isn't good enough in the later courses.
-The mathmatical background is needed to succeed later.
+The mathematical background is needed to succeed later.
 With that in mind, I spent most of these lectures relearning much of the math.
 The instructor provides several detailed
 "Theory" lectures and I found those helpful.